 - Conduct yourself at all times in a positive, cooperative way and follow the rules of the school.

-- Give your full attention to the teacher in class without talking or socializing.
+- Give your full attention to the teacher in class without socializing.

 - Students may not enter a studio without the permission of a teacher.